rticommunity/rticonnextdds-connector-js/docs/data.rst

         let thePointSequence = sample.getJson('my_point_sequence')
     }

-It is also possible to supply ``memberName`` as an element of an array or sequence (if the member type is complex):
+You can also get a specific element as a dictionary (if the element type is complex):

 .. code-block::